 Blood glucose is an important metabolic index as high levels (hyperglycaemia) is the hallmark of diabetes.
 Regular monitoring aids detection of prediabetes where lifestyle modifications are beneficial and early diagnosis of diabetes enables timely management to prevent and halt progression of micro and macro vascular complications associated with uncontrolled diabetes mellitus.7,8 Body mass index (BMI) is another metabolic parameter of importance, it is a noninvasive and convenient way to assess obesity and a very accurate way of assessing overall wellbeing.
 Elevated BMI is used to assess the risk and make a diagnosis of obesity which on its own is a chronic metabolic condition and is strongly linked with the risk of diabetes, hypertension, coronary heart disease, dyslipidemia and other non-communicable diseases.9 Hence the need for regular monitoring to promote health consciousness, weight control and general wellbeing.

 Knowing these health Numbers can be achieved by preventive medical checkup which efficiently promotes health, reduce morbidity, prevents complications and mortality.10,11 Public hospital employees are noted to have low utilization of primary preventive checkups,12 which raises the question of their awareness of their Numbers and their significance to health and wellbeing.
+Therefore, the aim of this study was to evaluate the awareness and monitoring habits of health workers regarding key metabolic health parameters by; establishing the percentage that had significant findings, ascertaining how often they checked their numbers and determining if they knew the significance of their numbers (Author can refine this sentences).

 SIGNIFICANCE OF STUDY